Sometimes this is how I feel when I’m analyzing rental property

 It’s important that I point out that the gross rent multiplier and the 2% rule are inversely related to each other.

 The higher the rent as a percent of value, the lower the GRM is.
 So basically, the lower the GRM and the higher the rent %, the more potential income.

 It makes sense, right?
 The GRM is how many years of rent you need to cover the cost of the property.
 The more rent you collect, the fewer years it takes to pay off.
 More rent means fewer years, that is an inverse relationship.

 Anyhow, let’s just round the answer and say that the 2% rule means you need a GRM of 4.2 or lower.
-So, I’ll just round and say that the 2% rule means you should find property with a Gross Rent Multiplier of 4.2 or lower.
+So, I’ll just round and say that the 2% rule means you should find a property with a Gross Rent Multiplier of 4.2 or lower.

-How to Use the 2% Rule
+How to Use the 1 Percent and 2 Percent Rules